 Talk Therapy

-Listening to the story without judgement
+Listening to the story without judgment

 Mindfulness